ghassanmas/tutor-contrib-cloudflared/README.md

 `tutor cloudflared set-tunnel-uuid`

-This command would set the UUID of the cloudfalred tunnel as a config value, given it would be used for rednering.
+This command would set the UUID of the cloudflared tunnel as a config value, given it would be used for rednering.

 ### 2.3.4 Launch it